tyhho/OT-2_3D_Designs/README.md

 The envisioned usage is to insert the metallic block into the middle slot of the object, fill the rest of the space with water  plastic-compatible coolants, and then freeze it at -20 $degree$C overnight before use.

-Status Fits metallic block and slots on OT-2 well but not functionally verified.
+Status: Fits metallic block and slots on OT-2 well but not functionally verified.
 Concerns with possible water leak through PLA plastics and potential increase in object fragility due to repeated freeze-thaw cycles need to be empirically tested.

 ### OT-2 50 mL FalconTubeRack 1.8
 **Deprecated**